rootCircle/cpast_mono/README.md

 ## TODO Later

-- [ ] Support for Capturing Group inside Non-capturing group
+- [x] Support for Capturing Group inside Non-capturing group
 - [ ] Support strong strings checks like all lowercase, uppercase, alphabets, numbers, alphanumeric
 - [ ] Allow only one time compilations in future
 - [ ] Add docs about `clex` usage.
-For now try infering from TEST_LANGUAGE.md file.
+For now try inferring from TEST_LANGUAGE.md file.
+- [ ] Floating Limit support in Range Bounds for Numeral Data Type for Float

 ## References